mynl/aggregate/doc/index.rst

    ---
    :img-top: _static/getting_started.png

-   Get up and running: installation, create an aggregate distribution, and a quick tour through the package.
+   Get up and running: installation, create a "hello world" aggregate distribution and a glimpse into the functionality.

    +++